 Richmond’s monasteries and temples also host events to celebrate, and guests are always welcome.
 Of particular interest is the International Buddhist Temple.
 Modeled after the Forbidden City in Beijing, few other places in Canada offer as magical a venue to celebrate Chinese New Year.
 For a Tibetan take on the festivities, head to the Thrangu Monastery, where prayers and meditation services are open to all.

-But if you're looking for the biggest celebration in the city, you'll find it at Aberdeen Centre.
-The mall hosts a popular flower and gift market, live performances, and a Chinese New Year's Eve countdown event that attracts plenty of locals and visitors alike.
+The biggest celebration in the city is at Aberdeen Centre.
+The mall hosts a popular flower and gift market, live performances, and a Chinese New Year’s Eve countdown event that attracts many locals and visitors alike.

 2022: February 1, Year of the Tiger

-Also called Lunar New Year or Spring Festival, Chinese New Year marks the beginning of the new lunar year based on the Chinese calendar, and is a spirited celebration that lasts from the new moon through to the 15th day of the first Lunar calendar month.
-The lunar new year is celebrated in many parts of Asia, including China, Taiwan, Hong Kong, and Malaysia.
+Also called Lunar New Year or Spring Festival, Chinese New Year marks the beginning of the new lunar year based on the Chinese calendar and is a spirited celebration that lasts from the new moon through to the 15th day of the first Lunar calendar month.
+The lunar new year is celebrated in much of Asia, including China, Taiwan, Hong Kong, and Malaysia.

 Traditionally, families gather on lunar New Year’s Eve for a reunion dinner.
 It is the most important meal of the year.
-Noodles are eaten for long life; dumplings, shaped like ancient Chinese money, represent wealth and prosperity; spring rolls, a traditional food of the Spring Festival, are said to look like gold bars; lettuce wraps are eaten because they play on the Chinese word for "fortune" which is also the word for "lettuce;" and large, golden fruits like tangerines, oranges, and pomelos symbolize fullness and wealth.
+Noodles are eaten for long life; dumplings, shaped like ancient Chinese money, represent wealth and prosperity.
+Spring rolls, a traditional food of the Spring Festival, are said to look like gold bars.
+Lettuce wraps are eaten because they play on the Chinese word for “fortune” which is also the word for “lettuce;” and large, golden fruits like tangerines, oranges, and pomelos symbolize fullness and wealth.
+Yum.